DJ Cuppy

-Florence Ifeoluwa Otedola (born 11 November 1992), professionally known as DJ Cuppy, or simply Cuppy, is a Nigerian disc jockey and producer.
+Florence Ifeoluwa Otedola (born 11 November 1992), professionally known as DJ Cuppy or simply Cuppy, is a Nigerian disc jockey, musician and producer.
 She is the daughter of Nigerian businessman Femi Otedola.
 She grew up in Lagos and moved to London at the age of 13.

 Early life and education

-Cuppy lived in Ilupeju for six years before moving to Ikeja where she attended Grange School, Ikeja.
-She then relocated to London for her GCSEs and A-Levels.
+Cuppy lived in Ilupeju for six years before moving to Ikeja, where she attended Grange School, Ikeja.
+She then relocated to London, England, for her GCSEs and A-Levels.
 She graduated from King's College London in July 2014, with a degree in business and economics.
 She also earned a master's degree in music business from New York University in 2015.
-As from October 2021, Cuppy is enrolled and pursuing a master's degree in African Studies at the University of Oxford.
+Cuppy studied for a master's degree in African studies at the University of Oxford, matriculating in 2021 and graduating in 2022.